Add Additional Meter to Service Revision

 Outcome

-Together with operation plans and calendar time, the settings you have defined will be used by the system to calculate when different services should be performed.
+Together with operation plans and calendar time, the defined settings are used to calculate when different services are performed.

 Information about the additional meters is stored in the AOMPGL table for maintenance limits.